 Easter baskets are a huge tradition in my family.
-This is my second year getting to fill and hide an Easter basket for our daughter, and I am so excited!
+This is my second year getting to fill and hide an Easter basket for our two year old daughter, and I am so excited!

 I want to get things that she’ll actually enjoy using, and that are useful.
 Really my goal is to buy things that I need to buy anyway, and have them turn into fun Easter basket goodies!

 We are finally moving into normal hair ties (instead of the plastic ones that break), so it is coming up less and less, but still always a fun idea that we’ll get use out of!

-Stickers: Stickers are always a great activity for this age and we can never have enough.
+Stickers are always a great activity for this age and we can never have enough.